jsrdcht/SSL-Backdoor/README.md

 # SSL-Backdoor

-SSL-Backdoor is an academic research library dedicated to exploring **poisoning attacks in self-supervised learning (SSL)**.
-Our goal is to provide a comprehensive and unified platform for researchers to implement, evaluate, and compare various attack and defense mechanisms in the context of SSL.
+SSL-Backdoor is an academic research library 为了 **backdoor attacks in self-supervised learning (SSL)**.
+Our goal is to provide a comprehensive and unified platform for researchers to implement, evaluate, and compare various attacks and defenses in the context of SSL.

-This library originated as a rewrite of the SSLBKD implementation, ensuring **consistent training protocols** and **hyperparameter fidelity** for fair comparisons.
-We've since expanded its capabilities significantly.

-**Key Features:**

-1.  **Unified Poisoning & Training Framework:** Streamlined pipeline for applying diverse poisoning strategies and training SSL models.
-2.  **Decoupled Design:** We strive to maintain a decoupled design, allowing each method to be modified independently, while unifying the implementation of essential tools where necessary.

-*Future plans include support for multimodal contrastive learning models.*

 ## 📢 What's New?

+✅ **2025-12-02 Update:**

+* **SSL-Cleanse is now available!** See paper: [SSL-Cleanse: Trojan detection and mitigation in self-supervised learning](https://link.springer.com/chapter/10.1007/978-3-031-73021-4_24)

 ✅ **2025-08-11 Update:**